python-os/python-os.github.io/README.md

 # python-os
 collection of hackable python operating system components.
-All written, congured and extendable in python!
+All written, configurable and extendable in python!

 # Desktop Environments / Window Managers